 Current program

-The Tree of Significance Funds will generally be provided per tree on a dollar-for-dollar basis to a

-Fund maximum of \$2,000 in any five year period.
+The Tree of Significance Fund Funds will generally be provided per tree on a dollar-for-dollar basis to a maximum of \$2,000 in any five year period.

-Administration has hudgeted \$2,000 for this financial year to sover the

 Administration has budgeted \$2,000 for this financial year to cover the existing nine trees.

 Proposed Program

 Item Estimated Costs

 Tree maintenance costs Up to \$2,000 over a five-year period per tree.

 Design Review Panel \$400 per two-hour review.
 This will include a site visit to inspect the tree and

 advice the provision of advice.

-Arborist Report per On the advice of the DRP member, an arborist report can be commissioned

-nominated tree by the City and provided to applicants.
-These reports can cost from \$450 to
+Arborist Report per nominated tree On the advice of the DRP member, an arborist report can be come by the City and provided to applicants.
+These reports can cost fro \$2,000.

-\$2,000.

 Future Budget Implications

 Number of Additional Estimated cost per year

 Nominated Trees Maximum estimated cost used from above maintenance, DRP & Arborist

 costs.

 5 \$22,000

 10 \$44,000

 20 \$88,000

 30 \$132,000

 50 \$220,000